rubyreferences/rubyref/book/stdlib/formats/xml.md

 end
 ```

-As you can see, the workhorse is RSS::Parser#parse, which takes the
+As you can see, the workhorse is `RSS::Parser#parse`, which takes the
 source of the feed and a parameter that performs validation on the feed.
 We get back an object that has all of the data from our feed, accessible
 through methods.
 This example shows getting the title out of the channel